KeboHQ/wp-kebo-social/readme.txt

 3. The Post Share Links in action on the TwentyTwelve theme.

 == Changelog ==

+= 0.4.3 =
+* Bug Fix: Plugin now includes updates stylesheets (the build process was broken).
+* Bug Fix: Added a margin to the bottom of the share links to keep consistency with most themes content areas.

 = 0.4.2 =
 * Bug Fix: Feature Control Form now updates live using AJAX.